BhavikSheth/Weather-App/README.md

-# JavaScript Calculator for FreeCodeCamp
+# Weather Application for FreeCodeCamp

-Basic Calculator